 Bruce H. LedermanPartner

-Bruce H. Lederman is the head of the firm's litigation practice.
+Bruce H. Lederman is the head of the firm’s litigation practice.
 Mr. Lederman has extensive trial and appellate experience before both the Federal and New York State Courts.
-He handles all aspects of commercial litigation.
-He has particular expertise in construction disputes, mechanic's liens, real estate contract enforcement and down payment disputes, real estate title issues, brokerage, employee restrictive covenant issues and intellectual property cases.
+He handles all aspects of commercial and real estate litigation.
+He has particular expertise in construction disputes, mechanic’s liens, real estate contract enforcement and down payment disputes, real estate title issues, brokerage, employee restrictive covenant issues and intellectual property cases.

 Other notable cases involve the successful recovery for a client of over $6 million from a major law firm after an associate attorney embezzled funds from the firm’s escrow account and fled the country.
 In that case, Mr. Lederman closely coordinated with the New York District Attorney to extradite the attorney back to the United States, where he was sentenced to 4 to 12 years in prison.
 In 2008, Mr. Lederman represented a large group of victims of an $80 million mortgage fraud ponzi scheme and acted as special real estate counsel to the creditor’s committee in the bankruptcy case involving the liquidation of a portfolio of over 20 properties for the benefit of the defrauded creditors and investors.
 In that case, Mr. Lederman also coordinated with the United States Attorney resulting in the perpetrators being sentenced to over five years in prison.